FAIMS/FAIMS2-Documentation/docs/Known+Issues+and+Limitations.md

 ### Tablet Software:

--   Android 4.0.3 on the Samsung 10\"  does not work (supported Android versions are only those from 4.4.X upwards)
+-   Android 4.0.3 on the Samsung 10"  does not work (supported Android versions are only those from 4.4.X upwards)
--   Android 4.1.2 Crashes due to insufficient ram allocations (even if the device \"has\" enough ram)
+-   Android 4.1.2 Crashes due to insufficient ram allocations (even if the device "has" enough ram)
 -   Samsung note 10.1 - the native video recorder does not record any video when using the default application, requiring the user to download an external video recording application